-US giant General Motors bought in and in 1926 General Motors (Australia) – later General Motors-Holden – was born, operating from plants in each state of mainland Australia.
+In 1926, the renowned US corporation General Motors made an acquisition, expanding its reach to include General Motors (Australia) – which later General Motors-Holden was born, operating from plants in each state of mainland Australia.

 Backed by GM’s corporate muscle (and a series of reliable local designs ideal for rural use), the marque came to dominate Australia’s post-war car market.

-The iconic FJ, FE and FC led the range and by the end of the ‘50s, Holden had more than 50 per cent of domestic sales and exported to 17 countries.
+The iconic FJ, FE and FC led the range and by the end of the ‘50s, Holden had more than 50 per cent of domestic sales and was exporting to 17 countries.

-Sadly, Holden ceased domestic manufacturing in 2017 (a local R&D operation remains active), but is still Australia’s fourth best-selling car brand and maintains a passionate fanbase.
+Sadly, Holden ceased domestic manufacturing in 2017 (a local R&D operation remains active) but still remains Australia’s fourth best-selling car brand maintaining a passionate fanbase.

-Holden offers a capped-price manufacturer service plan called “Know Your Cost Servicing” . . . an upfront declaration that you won’t be furious surprised when Holden’s mechanic hands over the invoice.
+Holden offers a capped-price manufacturer service plan called “Know Your Cost Servicing” . . . an upfront declaration that you won’t be furiously surprised when Holden’s mechanic hands over the invoice.